“Skills have become the global currency of 21st Century economies. They transform lives and drive economies.”

 Our students have won gold medals in a number of categories, including Mechanical Engineering: CAD, IT Software Solutions for Business, Media Make-up, Network Systems Administrator and IT Support Technician.

 One of our Computer Aided Design (CAD) students, Betsy Crosbie, meanwhile, represented the UK at the European-wide skills contest EuroSkills Gothenburg in December 2016, where she won a prestigious Medallion of Excellence.
+She then went on to win a Medallion of Excellence at WorldSkills Abu Dhabi - making her one of the best at in her skills in the world!

 Our students undergo months of training to compete and are mentored by a dedicated team of staff including Assistant Head of Faculty for Engineering and Automotive Barry Skea, Curriculum and Quality Leader Donna Brogan, and Senior Learner Engagement Officer John O’Hara.